rishhi2090/zebra_homework/README.md

 gcloud functions deploy validator --runtime python37 --trigger-resource TRIGGER_BUCKET_NAME --trigger-event google.storage.object.finalize

 # Testing the function
-for testing the function i used the following Triggering event
+for testing the function i used the following Triggering event although the values should be diffrent based on the bucket names and the json passed to the trigger bucket name

 {
    "bucket":"validator-zebra-bucket",